 Hurricane Sandy forced polling locations to close up and down the East Coast last weekend, but it’s unclear whether the storm will have negative impacts on absentee turnout.

-Michael McDonald, a professor at George Mason University who studies early voting, didn’t think Sandy’s effects would be felt here in the long run.
+Michael McDonald, a professor at George Mason University who studies early voting, didn’t think Sandy’s effects would be felt in the long run.

 “[Polling places] have since reopened and there will be extended hours this weekend and that’s also when we expect the highest volume of early voting, so it balances,” he told Patch on Friday.
-“I would not think that there’s going to be much of an effect on early voting due to the hurricane.”
+“I would not think that there’s going to be much of an affect on early voting due to the hurricane.”

 McDonald also pointed out early voting isn’t as weighty in Virginia as it is in other states because residents of the Commonwealth are required to have an excuse to vote absentee.